PawDevUK/Portfolio-react/README.md

 -   <s>implement live api with fall back to store in case of 404 </s>
 -   <s> fix maxValue bug by implementing CheckMax </s>
 -   <s>create footer </s>

+## Issues

+- Too many styles types what is a bit confusing.
+It is good to show familiaritty\ with the technology but it doesn't look good.
+I need decide to use one of the\ style type and stick to it.
+It will be hard to convert everything from style components to scss but there should not be a problem to convert scss into styled\
+components.

 ## Directory